mkurath/Github-Editor--for-dummies/docs/class2/module5/lab1.rst

   - Click the **Upload files button**
   - Drag the files to the screen
   - Press the **commit** button at the bottom
- #. images are embedded in a document by surrounding the reference with vertical bar  example **|imagexxx|**
+ #.
+Images are embedded in a document by surrounding the reference with vertical bar  example **|imagexxx|**
- #. each image requires a pointer with sizing parameters
+ #.
+Each image requires a pointer with sizing parameters
    |image507|